openvinotoolkit/open_model_zoo/models/intel/smartlab-action-recognition-0001/README.md

 ## Use Case and High-Level Description

-This is an smartlab action recogntion model that recognizes smartlab actions.
-The model uses smartlab dataset to predict actions.
-The model is classfier for 3 class actions.
+There are 3 models for smartlab action recogntion including two encoder models and one decoder model.

+These models are fine-tuned with smartlab dataset to predict actions and can classfy 3 types of action including "noise_action", "put_take" and "adjust_rider".

 ## Example of the input data
 ![](./assets/frame0001.jpg)